eve0415/IFPatcher/README.md

   - Can now fill fluid to buckets directly from GUI.
 - Plant Sower
   - Till any blocks if possible.
 (You no longer have to use `minecraft:dirt` or `minecraft:grass`)
+- Potion Brewer
+  - Can now brew potion that the ingredients does not start from `minecraft:nether_wart`.
+(Ex.
+Potion of Weakness)

 If you find any other issues related to IF, please open an issue or pull request on this repository.